Always, always use a line sight.Dave Dellenbaugh, in Speed and Smarts (Issue 128)

+Are you skeptical about the value of a line sight?
+Would it help to know that many top sailors consider it essential?
 Judging the location of the line is one of the many difficult things in starting.
-Assuming your fleet does not allow GPS technology, you need a good line sight to give you confidence on the starting line.
-Here are some techniques and a practice drill for using a line sight.
+Assuming your fleet does not allow GPS technology, a good line sight will give you confidence on the starting line.

 When is a Line Sight Useful?

-Most books say to get a line sight by sailing down the line and finding a shore reference.
-This reference point is useful for a person on the bow during the start.
+If you sight directly down the line, your shoreline reference is only accurate for a person on the bow during the start.
 Without a crew member near the bow, many skippers doubt their ability to judge when the front of the boat reaches the line.
 Here’s a technique to build your confidence.
 See the illustration below.